-Summer is from May to September.
+Summer: is from May to September.

 Chengdu gets very humid, and air

 conditioning is not found in every building.

 Pack light clothing for the summer months

 and always be prepared for rain.
 But still

 dress modestly (no short shorts, tight

-clothing, off the shoulder tops, halter tops etc.).
+clothing, halter tops, etc.).